TongHengcheng/Framer/README.md

 </div>

+## 💡 Changelog
+- [2024/12/20].
+Thanks to [kijai](https://github.com/kijai) for the ComfyUI Support at [ComfyUI-FramerWrapper](https://github.com/kijai/ComfyUI-FramerWrapper)!
+- [2024/12/19].
+Release the checkpoints.
+- [2024/10/28].
+Huggingface Gradio Demo is now available [here](https://huggingface.co/spaces/wwen1997/Framer)!
+- [2024/10/25].
+Launch the project page and upload the arXiv preprint.

 ## 🔆 TL;DR

 We propose Framer, a more controllable and interactive frame interpolation method that allows users to produce smoothly transitioning frames between two images by customizing the trajectory of selected keypoints, enhancing control and handling challenging cases.